NINAnor/sscd/README.md

               ├─── N Esk NC_2018_273_90.jpg
               ...
 ```

 - The `jpegs` folder comprises images generated during the pipeline, i.e. the JPEG versions of the original TIF scale images and the transect images
 - The `detections` folder comprises the detection data from each detector (`detections.csv`), the circuli spacings (`circuli_spacings.csv`), and the subdirectory `detection_images` containing the images with drown detection boxes if `--plot_detections` is set to `True`
-- In addition, images of scales where the detector failed to locate the focus are available in folder `/detections/focus/imgs_with_no_detections`
+- In addition, images of scales where the detector failed to locate the focus are available in directory `Output Folder/detections/focus/imgs_with_no_detections`